dsouza-anush/pydantic-heroku-a2a/README.md

 # Pydantic Heroku A2A Demo

+## Quick Deployment

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/dsouza-anush/pydantic-heroku-a2a)

+**One-click deployment:** Click the button above to deploy this application to your Heroku account instantly.

+**After deployment:**
+1. Heroku will prompt you to enter your Heroku Inference API key
+2. The app will generate a secure API key for you
+3. Once deployed, test the API using the examples below

 A demonstration project showing how to build agents using Pydantic AI with Heroku Inference for LLM capabilities, enabling agent-to-agent communication.